Schur functions in noncommuting variables: Schur functions in

 \subsection{The standard and permuted bases}

 We now use our source Schur functions to define Schur functions in noncommuting variables, but first we will require tableaux that will be useful to us in a variety of ways later.

 Consider a skew diagram $\lambda/\mu$ of size $n$.
 We say that $t$ is a \emph{Young tableau} of \emph{shape} $\sh (t)=\lambda/\mu$ if the boxes of $\lambda/\mu$ are filled bijectively with $1, 2, \ldots, n$.
-The \emph{permutation} of $t$ in one-line notation, denoted by $\delta _t\in \Sn _n$, is obtained by reading the entries of each row of $t$ from left to right, and reading the rows of $t$ from top to bottom.
+The \emph{permutation} of $t$ in one-line notation, denoted by $\delta _t\in \Sn _n$, is obtained by reading the entries of each row of $t$ from left to right, and reading the rows of $t$ from top to bottom. \svwrevtwo{Consequently, we have the correspondence }

 Now consider the set of all Young tableaux $t$ such that \begin{enumerate}[1)] \item $\sh (t) = \lambda$ for some integer partition $\lambda\vdash n$, \item the entries in each row of $t$ increase from left to right, \item if $\lambda = \lambda _1 \lambda _2\cdots \lambda _{\ell(\lambda)}$ and $\lambda _i = \lambda _j$ with $i<j$, then in $t$